 Field vs lab vs process

-Match the instrument category to how and where testing actually happens — this is usually the first and biggest decision point.
+Match the instrument category to how and where testing actually happens.
+Usually the first and biggest decision point.

 Required accuracy and method

-Some applications require specific approved test methods (for regulatory reporting), which can constrain which instrument and reagent combination is appropriate — worth confirming before purchase if your results feed into a compliance report.
+Some applications require specific approved test methods for regulatory reporting, which can constrain which instrument and reagent combination is appropriate.
+Worth confirming before purchase if your results feed a compliance report.

 Sample throughput

-A facility running dozens of samples a day has different needs from occasional spot checks — this affects whether a simple portable meter or a more capable benchtop or online instrument makes sense.
+A facility running dozens of samples a day has different needs from occasional spot checks, affecting whether a simple portable meter or a more capable benchtop or online instrument makes sense.

 Calibration and verification